 Public trust in the courts suffered two major blows during the reform process.
-The first centered on the Supreme Court's handling of the contested 2013 presidential election.
-The second was a corruption scandal that drew public attention to graft among high-level administrative staff-and the persistence of the problem throughout the court system.
+The first centered on the Supreme Court's handling of 2013's contested presidential election.
+The second involved a corruption scandal that drew public attention to graft among high-level administrative staff-and the persistence of the problem throughout the court system.

-On March 4, 2013, Kenyans went to the polls for the first time since the 2007-08 electoral crisis and the adoption of the 2010 constitution.
-Five days later, the Independent Electoral and Boundaries Commission declared Deputy Prime Minister Uhuru Kenyatta, who at the time was under indictment by the International Criminal Court for his alleged role in the 2007-08 violence, the winner with 50.07 percent of the vote-barely enough to avoid a runoff.18
+On March 4, 2013, Kenyans went to the polls for the first time since the 2007-08 electoral crisis and adoption of the 2010 constitution.
+Five days later, the Independent Electoral and Boundaries Commission declared Deputy Prime Minister Uhuru Kenyatta, who at the time was under indictment by the International Criminal Court for his alleged role in the 2007-08 violence, the winner, with 50.07% of the vote-barely enough to avoid a runoff.

-Kenyatta's main rival, then-Prime Minister Raila Odinga, challenged the results in court.
-Odinga, as well as the nongovernmental Africa Center for Open Governance, called for new elections on the grounds that voter registration had been inaccurate, electronic voting equipment had failed, and there had been discrepancies during the vote-counting process.19 The case went directly to the Supreme Court, which the 2010 constitution had given original jurisdiction over presidential election cases.
+Kenyatta's main rival, then prime minister Raila Odinga, challenged the results in court.
+Odinga, as well as the nongovernmental Africa Centre for Open Governance, called for new elections on the grounds that voter registration had been inaccurate, electronic voting equipment had failed, and the vote-counting process had had discrepancies.
+19 The case went directly to the Supreme Court, which the 2010 constitution had given original jurisdiction over presidential election cases.

 Mutunga announced the court's unanimous verdict in a brief statement from the bench on March 30.
-The petitions were dismissed; the court ruled that the election had been conducted in accordance with the law and the constitution, and the result was valid.20
+The petitions were dismissed; the court ruled that the election had been conducted in accordance with the law and the constitution, and the result was valid.

-The decision, and the detailed judgment published on April 16, received intense criticism.
-For instance, Seema Shah of the Africa Center for Open Governance, which had filed one of the cases, called the judgment "disappointing, mostly for its blatant failure to confront the evidence" by not providing an in-depth examination of discrepancies in voter registration numbers.21

-Constitutional lawyer Wachira Maina, writing in The East African, criticized the court's use of a "mean animited around day Nigorian proceedent to

-"mean-spirited, cramped" Nigerian precedent to place a high burden of proof on Odinga.22 Kegoro, of the International Commission of Jurists, criticized "the frailties of the process," saying that both how the court handled the case and the substance of the judgment "have been at the heart of a huge loss of confidence in the judiciary."
+The decision-and the detailed judgment published on April 16-received intense criticism.
+For instance, Seema Shah of the Africa Centre for Open Governance, which had filed one of the cases, called the judgment "disappointing, mostly for its blatant failure to confront the evidence" by not providing an in-depth examination of discrepancies in voter registration numbers.21 Constitutional lawyer Wachira Maina, writing in the newspaper EastAfrican, criticized the court's use of a "mean-spirited, cramped" Nigerian precedent to place a high burden of proof on Odinga.
+Kegoro, of the International Commission of Jurists, criticized "the frailties of the process," saying that both how the court handled the case and the substance of the iudgment "have been at the heart of a huge loss of confidence in the judiciary."

-Any decision in a hotly contested presidential election was guaranteed to be controversial, Okello said, but "it is precisely for that reason that the management of that process is probably more important than the outcome," and that aspect could have been handled better.
-However, he noted that the case documents had been provided to law schools to allow them to examine the evidence and to "help demonstrate to the public that the Supreme Court had nothing to hide."
-But despite efforts to explain the decision, the Supreme Court's role in the presidential election cost the judiciary some of the goodwill it had accumulated over the previous year and a half of reforms.
+Any decision in a hotly contested presidential election was guaranteed to be controversial, Okello said, but "it is precisely for that reason that the management of that process is probably more important than the outcome," and that that aspect could have been handled better.
+However, he noted that the case documents had been provided to various law schools to let them examine the evidence and "help demonstrate to the public that the Supreme Court had nothing to hide."
+But despite efforts to explain the decision, the Supreme Court's role in the presidential election cost the judiciary some of the goodwill it had accumulated during the previous year and a half of reforms.

-The judiciary's credibility took another blow in August 2013, when the chief registrar was alleged to have made improper payments totaling an estimated 2.2 billion shillings (about US\$25 million at the time).23 The Judicial Service Commission dismissed the chief registrar in October, and later removed several other senior administrative staff implicated in the scandal.
-(As of fall 2015, the former registrar and six other former judiciary staff were on trial for the improper procurement of a 310 million shilling official residence for the chief justice.24)
+The judiciary's credibility took another blow in August 2013, when the chief registrar was alleged to have made improper payments totaling an estimated KSh2.2 billion (about US\$25 million at the time).
+The Judicial Service Commission dismissed the chief registrar in October and later removed several other senior administrative staff implicated in the scandal.
+(As of fall 2015, the former registrar and six other former judiciary staff were on trial for improper procurement of a KSh310-million [US\$3-million] official residence for the chief justice.)